Most of daily turnover at Baku Stock Exchange accounts for Central Bank's notes

 By Sara Israfilbayova – Trend:

-Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to about 20.04 million manats.
-The transactions were concluded at the price of 1,002.3333 per note.
+Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to 199.03 million manats.
+The transactions were concluded at the price of 99.5158 manats per note.

 ----